top of page

 Chemically, syndecans (Sdcs) are heparan sulfate proteoglycans, i.e. molecules consisting of a core protein to which several heparan sulfate (HS) glycosaminoglycan side chains are attached.
 Four sub-types of syndecans (Sdc 1-4) have been identified in different human tissues.
 Their functions have been described to be diverse and tissue-dependent; among others, a role of syndecans in the regulation of inflammatory responses has been described.
 The function of an Sdc is determined by its ultimate chemical structure, and this structure in turn is determined by various enzymes which are active during biosynthesis of the Sdc or which modify the Sdcs post-translational.
 In particular variations of the chain length and of sulfations in the HS glycosaminoglycan chains are thereby impacting the biochemical features and function of the Sdcs.

 Therefore, in the study the expression patterns of Sdcs 1, 2, and 4, as well as of three groups of enzymes responsible for biosynthesis and post-translational modification of HS were analyzed in healthy and diseased periodontal tissue sections from 20 patients per group.
 The enzymes of interest were exostosins 1 and 2 (EXT1, 2), sulfotransferases 1 and 2 (NDST1, 2) and heparanase 1 (HPSE1).
-The analyses were performed based on specific staining and subsequent analysis of the respective panoramic brightfield and fluorescence images.
-Thereby, high resolution brightfield whole slide images were acquired with the Microvisioneer manualWSI scan software.
+High resolution brightfield whole slide images were acquired with the Microvisioneer mvSlide scanning software.
+Subsequently, the panoramic brightfield images created with mvSlide were analyzed, in addition to separately acquired fluorescence images. â€‹

 Below, representative panoramic images of gingiva tissues are shown as examples.